Hitachi Data Systems: Joint venture of Hitachi and EDS

 On February 28, 1989, National Semiconductor and Hitachi announced their agreement that Hitachi and Electronic Data Systems (EDS) would jointly acquire NAS for $398 million in cash, of which Hitachi would own 80%.
 Memorex Telex and National had earlier, on January 10, 1989, announced plans on a joint venture "under which each company would own half of the unit and National would get $250 million plus four million shares of Memorex Telex".
 However, National proceeded to negotiate with Hitachi after Memorex's offer expired as National had felt that the Hitachi–EDS offer was a better deal as it entailed no further financial obligation or commitment on the part of National after the sale besides reaping a pre-tax profit of $200 million from the sale.
 By that time, Memorex Telex was able to arrange financing for the deal, but National had already accepted the Hitachi–EDS deal.

-The acquisition was envisaged to provide Hitachi a better presence in the United States to compete with IBM.
+The acquisition was envisaged to provide Hitachi with a better presence in the United States to compete with IBM.
 The entity was renamed Hitachi Data Systems (HDS).

 EDS stake

 On January 29, 1999, Hitachi announced it would take over EDS' stake in HDS, appointing Jun Naruse as CEO of its new subsidiary.
-Naruse had been an engineer with the RAID Systems Division involved in storage systems development.
-Having total control of the company, Hitachi infused Hitachi Data Systems with its corporate culture, ethics and practices.
+Naruse was an engineer with the RAID Systems Division who was involved in developing storage systems.
+Having total control of the company, Hitachi infused Hitachi Data Systems with its corporate culture, ethics, and practices.

 Storage

 On April 6, 2000, Hitachi Data Systems announced a re-organization to focus on storage systems rather than mainframes.
-Shortly thereafter (June 26, 2000), the first HDS storage product was unveiled, the Freedom Storage Lightning 9900, featuring the crossbar switched architecture to interconnect memory, disks, servers and other external devices instead of the traditional bus architecture.
+Shortly thereafter (June 26, 2000), the first HDS storage product was unveiled, the Freedom Storage Lightning 9900, featuring the crossbar switched architecture to interconnect memory, disks, servers, and other external devices instead of the traditional bus architecture.
 In addition to HDS sales, HP OEM’d and Sun resold the 9900 and succeeding generations, which had additional capabilities such as virtualization of external Hitachi and third-party storage systems to form storage pools.

 In January 2001, HDS announced the Thunder 9200, a mid-range modular storage system aimed at the small and medium business market, sold mainly through resellers.

 Hitachi Data Systems high-end and mid-range modular storage systems were complemented by software for storage management, content management, business continuity, replication, data protection, and IT operations.

-In 2002, Hitachi acquired Comstock Systems Corp, and analysts estimated 35% market share.
+In 2002, Hitachi acquired Comstock Systems Corp, and analysts estimated that the acquisition would lead to a 35% percent market share.

-Cloud
+Cloud computing

-HDS moved to using the term cloud computing, culminating with an announcement on October 25, 2011.
+HDS moved to use the term cloud computing, culminating with an announcement on October 25, 2011.
 In August 2014, in partnership with Avnet, HDS announced cloud partners.